jimbojsb/rapid/README.md

 ```

 **Using a custom route matcher**

 Rapid supports using a custom `callable` for route matching.
-This may be
-useful in scenarios where a database needs to be consulted to see if a
-route matches or not.
-The callable should take one argument, a `\Psr\HttpMessage\RequestInterface`
+This may be useful in scenarios where a database needs to be consulted to see if a route matches or not.
-and return either `false` (no match) or a `\Psr\HttpMessage\RequestInterface`
-which may be the instance it was passed, or a mutated instance that it has
-decorated with attributes as necessary.
-A interface, `Rapid\RouteMatcherInterface`
+The callable should take one argument, a `\Psr\HttpMessage\RequestInterface` and return either `false` (no match) or a `\Psr\HttpMessage\RequestInterface` which may be the instance it was passed, or a mutated instance that it has decorated with attributes as necessary.
-is provided for convenience but is not required.
+An interface, `Rapid\RouteMatcherInterface` is provided for convenience but is not required.
 ```php
 $application->get(function($request) {
     if ($request->getUri()->getPath = "/complex-logic") {